Why This Matters

 Natural Monopoly

-• Economies of scale so large that one firm serves the market more cheaply than multiple firms could—think massive fixed costs with low marginal costs
+- Economies of scale so large that one firm serves the market more cheaply than multiple firms could.
+These industries have massive fixed costs but low marginal costs, so average total cost keeps declining over the relevant range of market demand.
+A single water utility building one pipe network is far cheaper than three companies each building their own.

-• High infrastructure costs in utilities (water, electricity, railroads) make duplication wasteful
+- High infrastructure costs in utilities (water, electricity, railroads) make duplication wasteful.
+The subadditivity of the cost function is the formal condition: C(Q)<C(Q1โ)+C(Q2โ) where Q1โ+Q2โ=Q.

-Compare: Monopoly vs. Natural Monopoly—both feature single sellers, but natural monopolies exist because of cost structures, not anticompetitive behavior.
-A standard monopoly might be broken up to restore competition; a natural monopoly is typically regulated instead because competition would raise costs.
+Compare: Monopoly vs. Natural Monopoly: Both feature single sellers, but natural monopolies exist because of cost structures, not anticompetitive behavior.
+A standard monopoly might be broken up to restore competition.
+A natural monopoly is typically regulated instead, because splitting it into competing firms would actually raise costs for everyone.

 Oligopoly and Strategic Interaction